nixworks/public/news/2007/05/15/README.md

 ## [2007-05-15](/news/2007/05/15/index.md)

 ### [ Space Shuttle ''Atlantis'' rolls out to launchpad 39A at the Kennedy Space Center in Florida in preparation for the STS-117 mission to the International Space Station.
 The rollout is the second for the mission, as ''Atlantis'''s External Tank was damaged during a hailstorm on February 26, leading to the shuttle being rolled back to the Vehicle Assembly Building for repairs. ](/news/2007/05/15/space-shuttle-atlantis-rolls-out-to-launchpad-39a-at-the-kennedy-space-center-in-florida-in-preparation-for-the-sts-117-mission-to-the.md)
-_Context: External Tank, February 26, Florida, International Space Station, Kennedy Space Center, STS-117, Space Shuttle, Space Shuttle Atlantis, Vehicle Assembly Building_
+_Context: External Tank, February 26, Florida, ISS, Kennedy Space Center, STS-117, Space Shuttle, Space Shuttle Atlantis, Vehicle Assembly Building_

 ### [ Danish protesters clash with police in Copenhagen with the Little Mermaid being doused with red paint.
 The clashes followed the demolition of a building in the Freetown Christiania district. ](/news/2007/05/15/danish-protesters-clash-with-police-in-copenhagen-with-the-little-mermaid-being-doused-with-red-paint-the-clashes-followed-the-demolition.md)
 _Context: Copenhagen, Denmark, Freetown Christiania, Little Mermaid_